Setting Up Authentication

 Last updated

-💬 We offer consulting services to set up, integrate, and maintain ArchiveBox with your org's auth & hosting.
+💬 We offer to set up, integrate, and maintain ArchiveBox with your org's auth & hosting.
 If you need support, advanced development to capture difficult sites, audit logging, and more, we can provide it!
 We use this revenue (from corporate clients who can afford to pay) to support open source development and keep ArchiveBox free.

 ArchiveBox supports several types of authentication for users logging in via the Admin Web UI or REST API.